MetOffice/lfric_core/documentation/source/developer_guide/sphinx_style/documentation_style_guide.rst

 The :ref:`Developer Guide <developer_guide_index>` section is for developers of the core LFRic code.
-It describes coding and documentation standards, gives detailed technical overviews of aspects of the infrastructure and components, and describes the build system including the use of templated code and code generation.
+It describes coding and documentation standards, gives detailed technical overviews of aspects of the infrastructure and components, describes the build system including the use of templated code and code generation, and describes the testing strategy.

 LFRic Core API
 ~~~~~~~~~~~~~~